Privacy Policy

 • Date and time of access

-• Web pages from which the user’s system accessed our website
+• Websites from which the user's system accessed our website

-• Web pages accessed by the user’s system through our website
+• Websites the user's system accessed through our website

 The temporary storage of the IP address by the system is necessary for the delivery of the website to the computer of the user.
 For this purpose, the user’s IP address must be kept for the duration of the session.